 Trucks that use a PTO system to power jobsite tools and equipment need more frequent maintenance and service.
 Maintenance intervals are based on engine run hours.
 Using the truck engine to power tools via the PTO drastically increases engine run hours.
 Increased engine run time shortens the time between maintenance intervals and leads to greater costs.
 Moving those engine hours from a high-horsepower engine designed to transport people and equipment to a smaller, right-sized auxiliary power unit can lessen those costs.

 Consider an ongoing engine service such as oil changes.
 At an average cost of $700 per oil change and eight oil changes per year on a work truck, this maintenance totals $5,600 annually for every truck.
-By reducing engine run hours and increasing the time between maintenance intervals, you will be able to reduce costs over the life cycle of the truck.
+By reducing engine run hours and increasing the time between maintenance intervals, you reduce costs over the life cycle of the truck.

-The regeneration and replacement of DPFs is another significant maintenance cost in a work truck fleet.
+Another significant maintenance cost in a work truck fleet is DPF regeneration and replacement.
 Today’s Tier 4-compliant diesel engines have DPFs to trap diesel particulate matter from the engine exhaust.
 These filters must be periodically cleaned via a regeneration process.
-If the cleaning process is delayed too long, the expensive DPF may be ruined and must be replaced.
+Delaying the cleaning process too long, can ruin the expensive DPF.

-When a truck engine constantly runs to operate a PTO system, more frequent maintenance on the DPF and emissions system is needed — an expense that impacts each truck in your fleet.
+When a truck engine constantly runs to operate a PTO system, more frequent maintenance on the DPF and emissions system is needed.
+This expense impacts each truck in your fleet.

 Unplanned downtime and opportunity costs